 The foreign perception was that Bolsonaro broke away from traditional domestic arrangements and the long stability of Brazilian diplomacy.
 According to the interviewees, Bolsonaro changed the traditions of Brazilian diplomacy.
 He created a strong sense of uncertainty within Brazil’s foreign policy, and gave the appearance of a chaotic situation in the Brazilian Ministry of Foreign Affairs.

 As Bolsonaro started his administration, there was a lot of worry among informants about the way Brazilian institutions would react to what appeared to be a threat to democracy.
 This continues to be a problem four years into his administration; his rhetoric often appears autocratic.
-He has attacked the Brazilian electoral system and openly declared he will not accept defeat in the upcoming elections.
+He has attacked the Brazilian electoral system and openly declared he will not accept defeat in the forthcoming elections.

 Bolsonaro's rise to power also coincided with a general period of change in world politics.
 There has been an intensification of geopolitical competition between the United States and China, the progressive weakening of international institutions such as the UN and the EU, and the resurgence of non-cooperative nationalism.
 Some have described the current situation as the greatest threat in a generation to the world order established after the end of the Cold War.